 Heartburn is a burning sensation in your chest that often occurs with a bitter taste in your throat or mouth.
 The symptoms of heartburn may get worse after you eat a large meal or when you’re lying down.

 In general, you can successfully treat the symptoms of heartburn at home.
 However, if frequent heartburn makes it difficult to eat or swallow, your symptoms may be a sign of a more serious medical condition.

 Heartburn typically occurs when contents from the stomach back up into the esophagus.
 The esophagus is a tube that carries food and fluids from the mouth into the stomach.

 Your esophagus connects to your stomach at a juncture known as the cardiac or lower esophageal sphincter.
 If the cardiac sphincter is functioning properly, it closes when food leaves the esophagus and enters the stomach.

-In some people the cardiac sphincter does not function properly or it becomes weakened.
+In some people, the cardiac sphincter doesn’t function properly or it becomes weakened.
 This leads to contents from the stomach leaking back into the esophagus.
 Stomach acids can irritate the esophagus and cause symptoms of heartburn.
 This condition is known as reflux.

-Heartburn can also be caused by a hiatal hernia.
+Heartburn can also be the result of a hiatal hernia.
 This happens when part of the stomach pushes through the diaphragm and into the chest.